Tips for a Smooth Recovery After Facelift Surgery (Updated 2025)

 Additionally, by following the tips provided in this blog post, the recovery after a facelift can be quicker than expected.
 As a facelift specialist who has trained with some of the world’s most highly regarded plastic surgeons, I can say that patients who follow these tips nearly always have positive recovery experiences after their surgeries.

-Virtually every board-certified plastic surgeon provides their patients with detailed post-op instructions to help with the healing process and enhance the patient’s comfort.
-Patient’s should follow these carefully thought-out instructions as closely as possible.
+Virtually every Royal College-certified plastic surgeon provides their patients with detailed post-op instructions to help with the healing process and enhance the patient’s comfort.
+Follow these carefully thought-out instructions as closely as possible.

 These additional tips are also important to keep in mind for a smooth recovery: